Workplace Ethics Challenge - Healthcare

 Attendance at the workshop will be listed on your HEAR (Higher Education Achievement Report).

-For students who began the First Year of their undergraduate studies in September 2016 or later, completing a Workplace Ethics Challenge also counts towards the Stellify Award.
+Completing a Workplace Ethics Challenge also counts towards the Stellify Award.

 How can I sign up?